JulianeGampe/travel-blog/README.md

   ```python
     is_admin: models.BooleanField(default=False)
   ```
-  an using the following in the templates
+  and using the following in the templates
   ```html
     {% if user.is_admin %}
   ```
-  - This would provide an easier way give to allow users admin access in case the blog expands.
+  - This would provide an easier way to give users admin access in case the blog expands with several people creating posts.

 ## Database Models